kcmerrill/writing/Knight Walker/Chapter 5 - Revelations Abound.md

 A moment later the whole world went silent for me.
 As if putting on a pair of noise cancelling head phones.
 Every sense of mine was incredibly heightened.
 I could smell the sweat from Mario as he laid motionless on the floor.
 I could see every pore on his face as if I were looking at him through a microscope.
 Every hair on my body registered feedback to my brain individually as breathe slowly washed across the surface of my skin.

-The hair on the back of my neck stood on end and my skin suddenly preceded goosebumps.
+The hair on the back of my neck stood on end and my skin suddenly produced goosebumps.

 “Yup.
 Yup.
 He just left.
 Ran out the front door”.
 I heard an older woman saying.